Clinic Hours :

 # address :

-Clinic Hours Simple, clean hospital interior
+Clinic Hours Information Simple, clean hospital interior

 Please wait in front of the examination room before your appointment.
-If you stay in front of the examination room, your turn will come quickly.
+If you stay in front of the room, your turn will come quickly.

-The facilities are clean and the parking lot is convenient to use.
+The facilities are clean, and the parking lot is convenient to use.